 - What kind of information do I need to provide to help them move from one stage to the next?

-- How will I know if they have moved from one stage to another?
+- How will I know if they have converted or moved from one stage to another?

 Stage 1 – Problem/Need Recognition

-Because Norman sells a high-dollar software product that meets a need that most businesses are familiar with, he decides that it’s easier to focus on attracting and converting customers who already know that they need his product, rather than trying to create the need in the first place.
-If he was a startup or a company with a new idea, he might choose to invest more of his time and energy here.
+Because Molly sells a high-dollar software product that meets a need that most businesses are familiar with, she decides that it’s easier to focus on attracting and converting customers who already know that they need her product, rather than trying to create a need for it in the first place.

 Stage 2 – Information Search

-Given the broad appeal of his product and its high-dollar nature, Norman decides that the following strategies will be most appropriate:
+Given the broad appeal of her product and its expensive nature, she decides that the following strategies will be most appropriate:

-- Paid advertising on Google AdWords that lead visitors to a landing page with an opt-in form requesting a free online demonstration
+- Google Ads that lead visitors to a landing page with an opt-in form requesting a free online demonstration

-- Guest blog posts on industry websites that provide viewers with unbiased information on what to look for when buying his type of software
+- Guest blog posts on industry websites that provide viewers with unbiased information on what to look for when buying her type of software

-- Optimizing his website for keywords that indicate an information search in progress in order to capture organic search traffic
+- Optimizing her website for keywords that indicate that an information search is in progress in order to capture organic search traffic

 - Social media posts that educate viewers on a wide variety of industry issues